holocm/holo/PACKAGING.md

 Run-time dependencies for this repo:

-* `git diff` is used by `holo-files` for file diffs.
-If you want to make this an optional dependency, please mark it as "strongly suggested" etc.
+* `git diff` is used for file diffs.
+This was "strongly suggested" before, but is now strictly required.

 Build-time dependencies for this repo: